floooh/floooh.github.io/_drafts/sokol-gfx-backend-tour-gl.md

-There are two small special-case internal helper functions which are needed for the backend-agnostic code to pull some data from backend-specific data structures (this is probably a small design-wart which should be solved better):
+There are two small special-case internal helper functions which are needed for the backend-agnostic code to pull some data from backend-specific data structures (this is probably an indication of a small design-wart which should be solved better):

 - **_sg_gl_pass_color_image()**
 - **_sg_gl_pass_ds_image()**